Marcos-dotcom1/ARKAN0IDZ/README.md

 **Ain’t your grandma’s Arkanoid.**
 This is my *pure JavaScript*, no-dependency, neon-drenched, MySpace-era inspired, Y2K brick breaker.
 Built just because I can.
-And because boring games suck.
+And because I was bored.

 ---